oweitman/ioBroker.rssfeed/README.md

 - [`RSS Feed Article Helper 2`](#rss-feed-article-helper) - a helper widget to inspect the article data of a feed
 - [`RSS Feed Title marquee 4 (deprecated)`](#rss-feed-title-marquee-4-deprecated) - a widget to show the Headlines of a feed as a marquee
 - [`RSS Feed Title marquee 5`](#rss-feed-title-marquee-5) - a widget to show the Headlines of a feed as a marquee
-- [`JSON Template 3`](#json-template3) - a widget that have nothing todo with RSS Feeds, but uses the same technology, and you can define a custom template to show any JSON-Data in vis.

 ### RSS Feed widget 2